psrc/2015-12-scripting-workshop/index.md

 #### 5. SQLite

-SQL is a specialized programming language used with databases.
+SQL is a programming language used with databases.
 Here at PSRC, we have existing enterprise databases in MS-SQL and MySQL, but those are a bit complex to set up for desktop use.
-For this course, we use a very simple database manager called [SQLite](http://www.sqlite.org).
+For this workshop, we use a very simple database manager called [SQLite](http://www.sqlite.org).
 The SQL language is essentially identical, so the skills will all transfer -- and having a simple desktop version of SQL has its own benefits!

 * The [Software Carpentry Windows Installer](https://github.com/swcarpentry/windows-installer/releases/latest) installs SQLite for Windows.
-If you used the installer already to install the nano text editor above, you don't need to run it again.
+If you already used the installer to install the nano text editor above, you don't need to run it again.
 Otherwise, run it now.

 #### 6. R Statistics